EnesArslan8/react-flow-dynamic/README.md

-# React Flow Projesi
+# React Flow Project

-Bu proje, React Flow kütüphanesi kullanılarak geliştirilen bir frontend uygulamasını içermektedir.
-Uygulama, farklı özellikleri kullanarak bir akış diyagramı oluşturmayı amaçlamaktadır. İşte projenizin temel bilgileri:
+This project encompasses a frontend application developed using the React Flow library.
+The application aims to create a flow diagram with various features.
+Here are the fundamental details of your project:

-## Özellikler
+## Features

-- **Node Context Menu Özelliği**: Diyagramdaki düğümler için sağ tıklama menüsü eklenmiştir, bu menü aracılığıyla çeşitli işlemler gerçekleştirilebilir.
+- **Node Context Menu Feature**: A right-click context menu has been added for nodes in the diagram, enabling various operations.

-- **Drag and Drop Özelliği**: Diyagrama yeni düğümler eklemek için sürükle ve bırak yöntemi kullanılmıştır.
+- **Drag and Drop Feature**: The drag-and-drop method has been employed to add new nodes to the diagram.

-- **Validation Özelliği**: Eklenen düğümlerin geçerliliği kontrol edilir ve uygun olmayan düğümler işaretlenir veya kullanıcıya geri bildirim sağlanır.
+- **Validation Feature**: The validity of added nodes is checked, and inappropriate nodes are flagged or user feedback is provided.

-## Kullanılan Teknolojiler
+## Technologies Used

-- **React**: Kullanıcı arayüzü oluşturmak için React kütüphanesi kullanılmıştır.
+- **React**: The React library is used for creating the user interface.

-- **React Flow**: Akış diyagramını oluşturmak ve özellikleri uygulamak için React Flow kütüphanesi entegre edilmiştir.
+- **React Flow**: The React Flow library is integrated to build the flow diagram and implement its features.

-- **Yarn veya npm**: Projeyi yönetmek ve bağımlılıkları yönetmek için Yarn veya npm kullanılabilir.
+- **Yarn veya npm**: Yarn or npm can be used to manage the project and its dependencies.

-## Başlangıç
+## Getting Started

-Projeyi yerel makinenizde çalıştırmak için aşağıdaki adımları takip edebilirsiniz:
+To run the project on your local machine, you can follow the steps below:

-1. Projeyi bu depodan klonlayın: git clone https://github.com/EnesArslan8/react-flow-dynamic.git
+1. Clone the project from this repository: git clone https://github.com/EnesArslan8/react-flow-dynamic.git

-2. Proje dizinine gidin: cd react-dynamic
+2. Navigate to the project directory: cd react-dynamic

-3. Gerekli bağımlılıkları yüklemek için terminalde yandaki komutu çalıştırın: npm install veya yarn install
+3. Install the necessary dependencies by running the following command in the terminal: npm install veya yarn install

-4. Uygulamayı başlatmak için yandaki komutu kullanın: npm start veya yarn start
+4. Use the following command to start the application: npm start veya yarn start

-5. Tarayıcınızda uygulamayı görüntülemek için [http://localhost:3000](http://localhost:3000) adresine gidin.
+5. To view the application in your browser, go to [http://localhost:3000](http://localhost:3000).

-## Ekran Görüntüleri
+## Screenshots

 <img src='https://github.com/EnesArslan8/react-flow-dynamic/assets/89355402/5730166a-1104-41a7-9bff-1f59bcac4e49' alt='node context menu' width="300" height="400"/>

 <img src='https://github.com/EnesArslan8/react-flow-dynamic/assets/89355402/12d91aa0-5377-4add-8f43-f926782a2bec' alt='drag and drop' width="300" height="400"/>

 <img src='https://github.com/EnesArslan8/react-flow-dynamic/assets/89355402/485faf09-7ac2-4b3b-ba1b-71d58c04ba24' alt='node context menu' width="300" height="400"/>

 <img src='https://github.com/EnesArslan8/react-flow-dynamic/assets/89355402/9e025afb-cb8b-40c2-b5c2-c41dc3e9bed0'  />

-## Katkı
+## Contribution

-Proje geliştirmeye katkıda bulunmak isterseniz, "Fork & Pull Request" yöntemini kullanabilirsiniz.
-Lütfen değişikliklerinizi açıklamayı unutmayın.
+If you'd like to contribute to the project's development, you can use the "Fork & Pull Request" method.
+Please don't forget to provide explanations for your changes.

-## Kaynakça
+## References

 - [React Flow Dokümantasyon](https://reactflow.dev/)
 - [React Dokümantasyon](https://reactjs.org/docs/getting-started.html)

-Bu proje için emek veren herkese teşekkür ederim!
+A big thanks to everyone who contributed to this project!